ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   }
   ```

-  Doing this way you avoid flooding your code with `process.env.MY_RANDOM_VAR` instructions, and by having the autocompletion you don't have to know how to name the env var.
+  This way you avoid flooding your code with `process.env.MY_RANDOM_VAR` instructions, and by having the autocompletion you don't have to know how to name the env var.

 <a name="loaders"></a>